There is something incredibly fascinating about a pregnant belly.

 Some women actually notice the sensation of the baby dropping into the pelvis.
 This can be quite a sudden movement.

-In any case, you’re likely to notice your belly looks much lower, and you have more room to breathe.
+In any case, you’re likely to notice your baby bump looks much lower, and you have more room to breathe.

 Be sure to read When Should A Baby Engage In Pregnancy? for more information.

-#5: Do I Need A Belly Support Band?
+#5: Do I Need A Pregnancy Belly Support Band?

-Back aches and pains are common during pregnancy.
-The last trimester can really take this to the next level -especially if you throw in pelvic instability or sciatica.
+Back pain and aches are common during pregnancy.
+This can start in the first trimester but the last trimester can really take this to the next level -especially if you throw in pelvic instability or sciatica.

 They can remind you to improve your posture, and particularly to avoid overextending your lower back – something many pregnant women do.